 The file properties of a file can be automatically extracted into metadata fields for a defined schema when an extraction rule for that file type is configured.
 Since all file types have file properties, you can extract metadata from any type of file.
 This is useful for file types such as images where you can extract information such as the size of the picture, the camera type, exposure time, resolution, and so on directly from the file.

 The file properties that can be extracted are taken from the Details tab of the file properties which can be viewed from Microsoft Windows Explorer.
-These properties may vary for each file type and in operating systems such as Windows XP or Windows 7.
+These properties may vary for each file type and in operating systems such as Windows 7 or Windows 10.
 The example below shows some of the file properties of an image file in Windows Explorer in Windows 7.

 When creating extraction rules for files, you can create an extraction rule for each type of file that you want to extract data from.
 For example, you can set a separate rule for a docx, xlsx, pdf, jpg, tiff, and so on.
 You can create several extraction rules per file extension; however, only one extraction rule per file extension can be enabled at a time.